trinitysc/jekyll-blog/_team/grace-phillips.md

 ---
 Grace is a keen pianist and enjoys playing music with her husband, Luke.
 Grace loves seeing people respond to God’s word through song.
-She also works as a support worker for [Hohepa](https://www.hohepacanterbury.com/).
+She is currently taking a break to look after her new baby.